Coniah Boyce-Clarke

-Coniah Chronicles Boyce-Clarke (born 1 March 2003) is a professional footballer who plays as a goalkeeper, most recently for EFL League One club Reading.
+Coniah Chronicles Boyce-Clarke (born 1 March 2003) is a professional footballer who plays as a goalkeeper for League Two club Tranmere Rovers.
 Born in England, he plays for the Jamaica national team.

 Club career

 Reading

 On 28 May 2019, Boyce-Clarke agreed to sign a professional contract with Reading, until the summer of 2023, to commence the summer after his 17th birthday.
 On 2 July 2020, Boyce-Clarke signed his first professional contract with Reading.

 On 8 July, Boyce-Clarke joined Bath City to train with and feature in the forthcoming pre-season games.

 On 19 November 2021, Boyce-Clarke joined St Albans City on an initial one-month youth loan.

 On 18 March 2022, Boyce-Clarke joined Welling United on loan for the remainder of the season.

 On 8 May 2023, the last day of the 2022–23 season, Boyce-Clarke made his debut for Reading in a 2–0 defeat, becoming the clubs 76th Academy graduate to play for the senior squad.
 On 10 August 2023, Boyce-Clarke signed a new two-year contract.
 On 16 May 2025, Reading announced that Boyce-Clarke would leave the club when his contract expired on 30 June 2025.